torimos/poc.vic-hack/README.md

 Ultimate goal - being able to write own firmware components without proprietary SDK from DD

 # Prerequisites
-All /anki/bin/vic-* amd mm-anki-camera deamons installed on vector needs to be removed or replaced by dummy executables to eliminate any conflicts with custom apps
+All /anki/bin/vic-* amd mm-anki-camera demons installed on vector needs to be removed or replaced by dummy executables to eliminate any conflicts with custom apps

 # Verified
 - LCD